Artificial Intelligence Enabled NOMA Towards Next Generation Multiple Access

 Fig. \ref{fig_comparison_AutoGNN} verifies the performance of the proposed AutoGNN.
 We consider $3$ BSs here.
-Each BS has $4$ antennas and serves $6$ single-antenna users.
+Each BS equips $4$ antennas to serve $6$ single-antenna users.
 Experimental details are omitted here due to the space limitation.
 The implementation code can be available at \href{https://github.com/xiaoxiaxusummer/AI_NOMA}{https://github.com/xiaoxiaxusummer/AI\_NOMA}.
-As demonstrated in Fig. \ref{fig_comparison_AutoGNN}(a), the proposed cluster-free NOMA can achieve higher performance than CB-NOMA under different channel correlations.
+As demonstrated in Fig. \ref{fig_comparison_AutoGNN}(a), the proposed cluster-free NOMA achieves higher performance than CB-NOMA under different channel correlations.
 For the joint optimization, the unsupervised centralized CNN yields the worst performance since it is non-structural and lacks scalability.
-In contrast, the structural GNNs can achieve a comparable system sum rate with conventional centralized optimization methods, i.e., centralized alternating direction method of multipliers (ADMM), whilst outperforming the distributed ADMM.
+In comparison, the structural GNN achieves a comparable system sum rate with conventional centralized optimization methods, i.e., centralized alternating direction method of multipliers (ADMM), whilst outperforming the distributed ADMM.
 As presented in Fig. \ref{fig_comparison_AutoGNN}(b), distributed ADMM can reduce the computational complexity and preserve data privacy, but incurs overwhelming information overheads since it requires exchanging intermediate information during each iteration.
-In comparison, centralized ADMM requires lower information overheads but the highest computational complexity.
-Compared to the fixed GNN and the centralized CNN, the proposed AutoGNN can adaptively reduce communication burdens in various scenarios without degrading the system performance, which verifies its efficiency.
+In contrast, centralized ADMM yields lower information overheads but the highest computational complexity.
+Compared to the fixed GNN and the centralized CNN, the proposed AutoGNN adaptively reduces communication burdens in various scenarios without degrading the system performance, which verifies its efficiency.